 One is by the Last In First Out (LIFO) method, i.e. the last FD booked is broken first for any withdrawals.
 Or via the First In First Out (FIFO) method, i.e. the first FD created with sweep-in money is used first for withdrawals.

 Which is better LIFO Vs FIFO in Sweep in Deposit Accounts?

 This is important.
-First thing I need to remind you is that the interest earned in a savings account under Section 80TTA is tax-exempt up to Rs 10,000 per year.
+The first thing I need to remind you is that the interest earned in savings accounts under Section 80TTA is tax-exempt up to Rs 10,000 per year.
 But this exemption is not available for fixed deposits.
-And since sweep in deposits are a form of fixed deposits, so Section 80TTA deduction not available on Sweep In Account deposit Interest as well.
+And since sweep-in deposits are a form of fixed deposits, so Section 80TTA deduction is not available on Sweep In Account deposit Interest as well.

 So the extra interest earned by a sweep in deposits will be taxable as per one’s income slab.
 Therefore, sweep-in will suit those in the lower tax bracket than those in higher tax brackets.
 For those in higher tax brackets, debt funds can be very good options as the taxation of debt funds is very investor-friendly when compared with the taxation of fixed deposit interest.